Motorola Mobility: 2012–2014: Google ownership

 On August 15, 2011, American technology company Google announced that it would acquire Motorola Mobility for $12.5 billion, pending regulatory approval.
 Critics viewed Google as being a white knight, since Motorola Mobility had recently had a fifth straight quarter of losses.
 Google planned to operate Motorola Mobility as an independent company.
 In a post on the company's blog, Google CEO and co-founder Larry Page revealed that Google's acquisition of Motorola Mobility was a strategic move to strengthen Google's patent portfolio.
 At the time, the company had 17,000 patents, with 7,500 patents pending.
 The expanded portfolio was to defend the viability of its Android operating system, which had been the subject of numerous patent infringement lawsuits between device vendors and other companies such as Apple, Microsoft and Oracle.

 The installation of the 2013–2014 Motorola Mobility logo near the main Google campus, following Google's purchase.
 The office on the photo has since been closed.

 On November 17, 2011, Motorola Mobility announced that its shareholders voted in favor of the company's acquisition by Google for $12.5 billion.
 The deal received regulatory approval from the United States Department of Justice and the European Union on February 13, 2012.
 The deal received subsequent approval from Chinese authorities and was completed on May 22, 2012.
 Alongside the completion of the acquisition, Motorola Mobility's CEO Sanjay Jha was replaced by Dennis Woodside, a former senior vice president at Google.

+After the Google acquisition, Motorola announced that they will not produce any Windows Phone devices.